What the 2025 Tax Bill Means for Restaurants and Breweries

 R&D Expenses Can Be Deducted Again

-You no longer have to amortize your domestic research and development costs over five years.
-If you’re testing new menu concepts, brewing processes, kitchen automation, or anything innovative, these expenses may now be deductible in the year they happen.
+Under the new tax bill for restaurants and breweries, you no longer have to amortize domestic research and development costs over five years.
+If you’re testing new menu concepts, brewing processes, kitchen automation, or other innovations, these expenses may now be fully deductible in the year they occur.

 Even if you don’t think of your business as a tech company, R&D tax credits might apply more than you think.
 We’ve claimed them for breweries developing new recipes and restaurants piloting new ordering systems.